-Nothing beats the rebellious feeling of working whenever you want, wherever you want, and no longer sticking to a nine to five.
+Nothing beats the rebellious feeling of working whenever and wherever you want and no longer sticking to a nine to five.
 But, of course, you’re your boss, and that’s great!
 But it also comes with great responsibility.

 Running a home-based business requires a lot of time and effort to succeed, in addition to ongoing expenses that can in many ways be avoided.
 However, a home-based business still saves you tons of money that would have been spent on renting an office, equipment, inventory, and other expenses.

-But now that you got the wheel running and things are starting to look up, how do you make it better?
+But now that you have the wheel running and things are starting to look up, how do you improve it?
 What steps will you take to improve your business and turn it into a well-driven, money-making business?
 Let’s go through a few of these steps and find out!

 7 Steps to Improve Your Home-Based Business